 A.T.
-Seasons is an extension of AMC’s Mountain Watch program and a collaboration between AMC, the National Park Service, the Appalachian Trail Conservancy, and the National Phenology Network (NPN), we have launched an Appalachian Trail-wide phenology monitoring program uses standardized protocols and repeat plot-based monitoring to accumulate high quality data.
+Seasons is an extension of AMC’s Mountain Watch program and a collaboration between AMC, the National Park Service, the Appalachian Trail Conservancy, and the National Phenology Network.
+This Appalachian Trail-wide phenology monitoring program uses standardized protocols and repeat plot-based monitoring to accumulate high quality data.
 Bring your knowledge of plants and love for the Appalachian Trail to A.T.
-Seasons trainings and contribute to this ever growing trail-side data set!
+Seasons trainings and contribute to this ever-growing trail-side data set!
 Learn more at www.usanpn.org/appalachian and/or contact our staff by emailing us at AMCMtnWatch@outdoors.org.